UNesT: Local Spatial Representation Learning with Hierarchical Transformer for Efficient Medical Segmentation: Method

+As previously mentioned, the feature size is reduced by a factor of 2 in each dimension at each level of the hierarchy, resulting in the generation of multi-resolution feature maps.
+Inspired by the U-shape models \cite{ronneberger2015u} which utilize multi-scale strategy, we merge the multi-resolution features which is the output of each hierarchy with the decoder with skip connections followed by convolutional layers.

-The bottleneck is generated by feeding the output of the encoder to a $3 \times 3 \times 3$ convolutional layer.
+The bottleneck is generated by feeding the output of the last hierarchy to a layer normalization followed by a $3 \times 3 \times 3$ convolutional layer.
 We upsample the bottleneck by applying a transpose convolutional layer.
-The output of the transposed convolution is concatenated with the prior hierarchical representations and fed into a residual block consisting of two $3 \times 3 \times 3$ convolutional layers followed by instance normalization \citep{ulyanov2016instance} layers.
-The features from the residual block of each hierarchy or patch projection level are then upsampled by transposing convolutional layers and concatenated with the upper hierarchy, patch or image representation processed by the aforementioned residual block.
+The output of the transposed convolution is concatenated with the prior hierarchical representations and fed into a residual block consisting of two $3 \times 3 \times 3$ convolutional layers, each followed by an instance normalization \cite{ulyanov2016instance} layers (Fig.~{\ref{fig:method}}).
+In each hierarchy, excluding the last one, we have incorporated a residual block with the aforementioned layers in the skip connection between the hierarchy's output (encoder) and decoder.
+Since we believe these residual blocks can help minimize the semantic gap between the features from the transformer encoder and the CNN decoder.
+However, since the bottleneck in our architecture involves transforming the output of the last layer using a normalization layer and a convolutional layer, the semantic meaning is expected to be similar to that of the last hierarchy's output.
+Therefore, we choose not to include a residual block in the skip connection of the last hierarchy.
+The processed feature maps from the encoder are then concatenated with the feature maps from lower hierarchies or bottleneck upsampled by transposing convolutional layers.
+This merged feature map is then passed through another residual block with the layers mentioned earlier to merge the information from both the encoder and decoder.
+To enhance the semantic information, we apply the aforementioned residual block to both the input image and the features obtained after the path projection.
+The resulting features were then passed to the decoder through the skip connection, as illustrated in Fig.~{\ref{fig:method}}.
 The segmentation mask is acquired by $1 \times 1 \times 1$ convolutional layer with a softmax activation function.
-Compared to some prior related works such as TransBTS~\citep{wang2021transbts} and CoTr~\citep{xie2021cotr}, our design employs the hierarchical transformer directly on images and extract representations at multiple scales without convolutional layers.
+Compared to some prior related works such as TransBTS~\cite{wang2021transbts} and CoTr~\cite{xie2021cotr}, our design employs the hierarchical transformer directly on images and extracts representations at multiple scales without convolutional layers.